mindersec/minder/docs/docs/about/roadmap.md

 ## Next

-* **Report CVEs, Trusty scores, and license info for ingested SBOMs:** Ingest SBOMS and identify dependencies; show CVEs, Trusty scores, and license information including any changes over time.
+* **Report CVEs, Stacklok Insight scores, and license info for ingested SBOMs:** Ingest SBOMS and identify dependencies; show CVEs, Stacklok Insight scores, and license information including any changes over time.
-* **Block PRs based on Trusty scores:** In addition to adding comments to pull requests (as is currently available), add the option to block pull requests as a policy remediation.
+* **Block PRs based on Stacklok Insight scores:** In addition to adding comments to pull requests (as is currently available), add the option to block pull requests as a policy remediation.
 * **Policy events:** Provide information about rule evaluation as it changes, and historical rule evaluation.
 * **Generate SBOMs:** Enable users to automatically create and sign SBOMs.